 How popular is Robin?

 Which version is better?with its variant forms and related boy names.
-Robert (#63 from current records), Bobby (#738), Robyn, Robinson, Robby, Robbie, Bobbie, Rob, Robb, Bob and Robbin are the prominent related forms of Robin (#973 from current records) ranked in the Top 2000.
+Robert (#63 FROM CURRENT RECORDS), Bobby (#738), Robyn, Robinson, Robby, Robbie, Bobbie, Rob, Robb, Bob and Robbin are the prominent related forms of Robin (#973) ranked in the Top 2000.
 Other variants, like Robson, are seldom used.
-Adoption of these forms of Robin was common among parents during the years 1930-1939 (usage of 6.54%) and has become significantly lower since (usage 0.35%, down 95%), with versions like Rob becoming somewhat dated.
+Adoption of these forms of Robin was common among parents during the years 1930-1939 (USAGE OF 6.54%) and has become significantly lower since (USAGE 0.35%, DOWN 95%), with versions like Rob becoming somewhat dated.